 - Within a week of pinning it.
 Sometimes a pin can take a little time to take off.
 I actually recommend a month or more, but if you are itching to comb through your boards, do NOT delete anything more recent than a week even if it has zero repins.

 - If it's a personal board.
-I have several boards that are just for me, like my Dream House board, Dream Kitchen, and Tattoos I want (but am too chicken to actually get, according to my husband).
+I have several boards that are just for me, like my Dream House board, Dream Kitchen, and Tattoos I want (but am too chicken to actually get, according to my siblings).
 I don't delete anything from those boards.
 Even if my tastes change, it's still fun to look back and see how I've evolved.

 - If it's a campaign board.
 Sometimes, a brand will want you to curate a board as part of a paid campaign.
 Unless they put a timeline on it, you should never delete it.
 Just like you should never delete a paid post, tweet, or Facebook status.